Daniel H. Charest

 AT&T Mobility LLC v.
 Shorts.
 In May 2009, a Susman Godfrey team faced certiorari review by the U.S. Supreme Court in a case involving a federal jurisdiction issue that Daniel had handled in a prior case.
 The team asked Daniel to assist with the memorandum in opposition to the petition for certiorari because of his experience in subject matter jurisdiction.
 Daniel jumped into the team and coordinated the briefing and completion of the final product, which was filed with the U.S. Supreme Court.
 Siding with the Susman Godfrey team, the Court denied certiorari.

 Southgate Master Fund v.
 United States.
-In January 2009, Daniel joined a trial team made up of Dallas partner Terry Oxford and co-counsel in a suit challenging an IRS determination.
-Daniel participated in the fourteen-day bench trial, obtaining live testimony, winning key evidentiary arguments, and preparing witnesses day in and day out.
+In January 2009, Daniel joined a trial team made up of Dallas partner Terry Oxford and co-counsel in a suit challenging a multi-billion dollar IRS determination.
+Daniel participated in the fourteen-day bench trial, handling live witnesses, winning key evidentiary arguments, and preparing other witnesses day in and day out.
 Presiding Judge Kinkeade spoke clearly about the quality of the trial counsel in the quote above.
 And client, Jacob Cherner, President of CSG Investments, Inc., provided his thoughts on Daniel’s work in the case:

 Dan did great work on our multi-billion dollar case.
 Dan’s representation was diligent and tenacious.
 Dan is very hard working and this attribute coupled with his unique insight was of significant assistance to us in our case.